netcinematics/aWordza/APP/BITZ/aCommonaConfuza.md

 By articulating common confuzions, Actual_Reality can_be_known.

-### Articles_of_Current_Confuzion
+### Reasonable_Confuzion

+> If you are born into a society of actual confuzion, then it is fully reasonable to be confuzed.
+Reasonable_Confuzion.

+> If you hear a new concept, contrary to everything you've ever been told - reasonable_confuzion occurs.

 #### aTaboo_of_Confuzion

+> Where a Society actz to punish confuzion, a_Taboo_of_confuzion silently_seeds, and deep_concepts_take_root.

-The first way that we are confuzed, is when society forces minds to refuze to admit - when confuzed.
+Where one of the first ways we are actually confuzed, is when we refuze to admit we are confuzed.

+Exactlywhere society forces minds to insist they know, while actually confuzed.

+> Such actz of hiding_confuzion are aDeepaFolly.

+Because it seeds so many problems later, of Affect/Effect into society.
+And leads to many deeper concepts of confuzion_about_confuzion.
+Often to the maximum degree, of a_overwhelm_of_all_human_mind.

 #### aParrotaMentoa or aRobotaMinda

 The second was we are confuzed, is when a mind is taught an answer, and simply repeats it.
 Without ever actually evaluating the concept_under_words.
 Where the concept part_wrong we are confuzed.

+Observably, is a folly of a_wit_confuzed_by_arrogance - meaning: we can become so proud of ourselves for using a stick as a spear that we can be over_focused on it as the only tool.
+While missing the concepts of hammer and nail, and skrew and driver - all together!

+> This amazing repetition, of going back to what works, over and over - in the face of obvious flaw - is a_part_aFollya.

+Observably, is `~aRobotica~` in society - exactlywhere it is encouraged to do the same ACTZ over and over.

+`~aSocioaRobotica~` - is actual actz of robotic, scripted, repetition, without deviation - even in a_view_of_clear_flaw.

+`~aParrotaMinda~` - is actual actz of repeating what we are told, and gradually being forced to believe it - because those are the only conceptz in mind.
+Reinforced by a_different_is_wrong_illuzion.
+That basically rejects any dispute of concepts_etched_deep_into_mind.
+By equally flawed_excuse.
+Like, **"dont be so negative", or "look on the brightside"**.

+> These are a few, of many reliable indicators, that blurry_concepts_exist_beneath_blurry_words!

 #### aPretendaKnowa

-When we forget that we were repeating the answer, and overlook that we never actually evaluate the concept, then we begin to pretend to know a depth of knowledge, that is never actually there.
+- When we forget that we were repeating an answer, we were told, but never check our selves.
+- When we overlook that no mind, has actually fully articulated the concept.
+- We begin to pretend to know a depth of knowledge, that is never actually there.
+- Especially if society is flawed in actz of:
+- reward_of_fuzzy_answers.
+And,
+- shame_for_curiosity

+> It is reasonable for minds in such societies_of_disCuriosity, to aCHOOZEa to aPretendaKnowa.

 #### aBroadaBrusha or aBineality.
+100_percent_and_absolutely

-When we say social~phrases like,  "I agree 100%" or "absolutely", this is often part_flawed.
-In these ACTZ we paint the concepts with a broad brush, covering cracks in logic - that reveal themselves again over time.
+When we say social~phrases like,  **"I agree 100%" or "absolutely"**, this is a reliable indicator of likely part_flawed concepts_beneath_words.

+Because, in these ACTZ we paint the concepts with a broad brush.
+Paint_broad_brush.
+Covering cracks in logic.
+Gloss_over_detail.
+These ACTZ are discouraging, because they are a_seed_for_conflict_later.
 Similarly, the viewz of all-right and all-wrong are often partly_flawed.

+> Partly_Perfect and Partly_Flawed - is a better_reflection_of_actual_reality.

  To look at the world with such VIEWZ, is called a_BINARY_REALITY.
+With a great shock, for anyone_can_see, of how common it is - once you start to measure it. '~aBlizzardAwaitsUs~` for all_human_mind.

 #### DEPTH_of_LOGIC and aLimitaMinda

+When the brain cannot hold focus on too many CONCEPTZ, we tend to blank_out in overwhelm.
+An actual moment of lost_focus, where concepts are too heavy.

+> Exceeds conceptual_gravity, so that the concept cannot_be_seen, with no a_spark_of_AWA_in_mind.

+And certain DEPTH_of_LOGIC can perplex_all_human_minds.

+> Where `~aPerplexea~` is certain, but we shame ourselves into deeper confuzion.

+How often do minds wrongly shame themselves or others?

+> aWronglyShaming - creates significant barrier to all_human_mind.

+ Because we, can and do create actual_barriers_to_CONCEPTS.
+Social_Barriers_of_actz and Social_barriers_of_CONCEPTS.

+ > AllHumanzLook, exactlywhere, concepts are rejected and refused from consideration.
+Is a_Hallmark_ACTZ_of_aFollya.

-When the brain cannot hold focus on too many data points, we tend to blank out - and lose focus of everything.
-That is called overwhelm.
-And certain DEPTH_of_LOGIC can perplex many minds, creating a barrier of those concepts to be blocked from review by a significant portion of society. aLIMITaMINDa is similar in that there is an actual_limit_of_mind.
+  Either by aTaboo, or a DisRepetition.
+CONCEPTS are observably blocked from VIEWZ by a significant portion of society.
+No shame.
+Is the tree ashamed to only know someone named fibonacci?
+Doesnt a  aLIMITaMINDa is similar in that there is an actual_limit_of_mind.
 Sometimes this can be on available information, or exculpatory evidence.
 But since we can experience overwhelm and blank_out - it is quite possible to humans to arrive at wrong_conclusions simply because they do not have TIME or FOCUS to sort through all the facts and hold all the concepts in the minds eye.

 #### Mistake of POSITIVITY and NEGATIVITY